jerudolph13/churn_sim/README.md

-This repository contains code for the paper "Sampling for computational efficiency when conducting analyses in big data," In Press at the _Epidemiology_.
+This repository contains code for the paper "Sampling for computational efficiency when conducting analyses in big data," In Press at _Epidemiology_.

 CODE DESCRIPTION